bowman2001/perplexdoc/content/news/resources-in-data-files/index.md

 {.p-first}
 <!--more-->

 Hugo offers to process arbitrary meta-data parameters associated with page resources.
-We can add a parameter list to [local resources](https://gohugo.io/content-management/page-resources/#page-resources-metadata) in the front-matter of page bundles under `params`:
+We can add a parameter list to [local resources](https://gohugo.io/content-management/page-resources/#page-resources-metadata) in the frontmatter of page bundles under `params`:

 ```yaml
 resources: